From an online gift to a charitable gift annuity, your contribution will have a significant impact in the lives of thousands of animals.

 The abnormal shape of the terminal coccygeal vertebrae can result in the inability to lift the tail manually.
-In many bulldogs, this tail deviation may have limited effect on the dog with little or no dermatitis associated with the tail folds.
-In others, the underlying base of the tail may form a deep crease or depression that extends 3-5 centimeters cranially.
-A cotton tipped applicator can be used to probe the depth of this skin pocket.
+In many bulldogs, this tail deviation may have a limited effect on the dog, with little or no dermatitis associated with the tail folds.
+In others, the underlying base of the tail may form a deep crease or depression that extends 3 to 5 centimeters cranially.
+A cotton-tipped applicator can be used to probe the depth of this skin pocket.
 The abnormal tail can also take a ventral twist or bend in some bulldogs, covering the anus.
 In more severe cases, the dog is forced to defecate with the stool being extruded ventral and lateral to this tail obstruction.

 Although deeply creased dorsal skin folds may develop dermatitis (intertrigo), the primary problem area is the ventral crease beneath the tail base.
 This area accumulates moisture, and the dense hair growth in this cleft creates the ideal condition for chronic dermatitis.
 It is common for a foul odor to form due to this condition.
 Fecal contamination also can precipitate infection.